 - Jr. Devo Winter: (November – mid April) The Jr. Devo Team meets three times a week for training from early November to mid-April.
 Training typically takes place at Birch Hill, although practice is occasionally moved to other locations (and possibly times) for tours or just a change of scenery.
 Such changes will be announced in regular email updates.
 In the case of consistent cold weather, practices are sometimes shifted to an indoor facility such as the UAF Student Recreation Center (SRC).

 We organize two informational meetings for parents each year.
 One in May focused on summer and fall dryland activities, and one in November oriented towards winter activities.
 Contact us if you want to know when these meetings will happen.

-New skiers are required to try the program for a week or 3 sessions when joining the program to see if it is a good fit.
+New skiers are required to try the program for up to two weeks or 5 sessions when joining the program to see if it is a good fit.
 If payment is processed prior to this trial, a full refund is available.

 We train rain or shine throughout the dryland season, so proper clothing is imperative!
 In case of smoke from forest fires, we use the Borough’s air quality and particulate guidelines to help us decide on whether the local air quality is suitable for healthy activity.
 We do our best to make these announcements early, but the localized nature of smoke sometimes requires last minute decisions.
 We typically try to make announcements via email an hour or two before practice begins.